- Published on

 Here is a CodePen of the resulting application:

-First, let's create an index.html
+First, let's create an index.html file:

 <!DOCTYPE html>